 If you have reached the age of 15, you may conclude, terminate, and cancel the employment contract yourself.
 If you are under 15, your guardian’s consent is required for the employment relationship.

 Under the legislation, young people may not be hired for work that could be excessively hard or impede on the young person’s school attendance.
 The involvement of young people in certain jobs and work tasks is either limited or forbidden entirely.
-As a result, it is a good idea to familiarise yourself with the special regulations of the employment relationship so that you know your rights and obligations.
+As a result, it is a good idea to get to know the special regulations of the employment relationship so that you know your rights and obligations.

 If you are unsure about your rights, take a look at the Young worker web page on the Occupational Safety and Health Administration website.
 The One-Stop Guidance Center also provides support and answers to questions related to work.